Ocean liner: After World War I

-After a period of reconstruction, the shipping companies recovered quickly from the damage caused by the First World War.
-The ships, whose construction was started before the war, such as SS Paris of the French Line, were completed and put into service.
+After a period of reconstruction, the shipping companies recovered quickly from the damage caused by World War I. The ships whose construction was started before the war, such as SS Paris of the French Line, were completed and put into service.
 Prominent British liners, such as the Olympic and the Mauretania, were also put back into service and had a successful career in the early 1920s.
 More modern liners were also built, such as SS Île de France (completed in 1927).
 The United States Lines, having received the Vaterland, renamed her Leviathan and made her the flagship of the company's fleet.
-Because all U.S. registered ships counted as an extension of U.S. territory, the National Prohibition Act made American liners alcohol-free, causing alcohol-seeking passengers to choose other liners for travel and substantially reducing profits for the United States Lines.
+Because all U.S. registered ships counted as an extension of U.S. territory, the National Prohibition Act made American liners alcohol-free, causing alcohol-seeking passengers to choose ships of other countries for travel and substantially reduce profits for the United States Lines.

 In 1929, Germany returned to the scene with the two ships of Norddeutscher Lloyd, SS Bremen and SS Europa.
 Bremen won the Blue Riband from Britain's Mauretania after the latter had held it for twenty years.
 Soon, Italy also entered the scene.
 The Italian Line completed SS Rex and SS Conte di Savoia in 1932, breaking the records of both luxury and speed (Rex won the westbound Blue Riband in 1933).
 France reentered the scene with SS Normandie of the French Compagnie Générale Transatlantique (CGT).
-The ship was the largest ship afloat at the time of her completion in 1932.
+The ship was the largest ship afloat at the time of her completion in 1935.
 She was also the fastest, winning the Blue Riband in 1935.